mkocus/reconbot/README.md

 Reconbot does not provide a way to authenticate an account to an application, so you will need to do so via some other means.
 First two sections of Fuzzysteve's guide on [Using ESI with Google Sheets](https://www.fuzzwork.co.uk/2017/03/14/using-esi-google-sheets/) explain how to do that via [Postman](https://www.getpostman.com/).

+When registering the application take note of the `Client ID` and `Secret Key`, as they are necessary for Reconbot to establish communication with ESI API.

-### Settings for Postman
+### Postman settings

-Because the above tutorial uses API v1 we need to use API v2 to have longer refresh tokens. `<>` means that you should insert something there.
+Reconbot uses ESI 2.0 API, but the Fuzzysteve's guide uses API v1.
+Please use below settings for Postman. `<>` means that you should insert something there.

-- Authorization: Oauth 2.0
+- Authorization: `Oauth 2.0`
 - Auth URL: `https://login.eveonline.com/v2/oauth/authorize`
 - Access Token URL: `https://login.eveonline.com/v2/oauth/token`
 - Client ID: `<app client id>`